All Episodes

 So that knife is, it's going to last, you know, more than one lifetime.

-That's why it costs $400 plus.
+That's why it costs $400 plus dollars.

 In fact, that's actually a deal.

-You're going to see us slide.
+You're going to see us slicing paper afterwards.

-If you've ever had a situation, and maybe you don't, but if you pass it on to your kids, if they ever had one, they would be able to use this knife to its fullest potential and survive.
+If you ever had a situation, and maybe you don't, but if you pass it on to your kids, if they ever had one, they would be able to use this knife to its fullest potential and survive.

 And that's the whole point.